tomjoht/tomjoht.github.io/_restapicourse/docapis_klout_example.md

 <a href="http://developer.klout.com/io-docs"><img src="{{ "/images/restapicourse/klout_interactive_console-550x362.png" | prepend: site.baseurl }}" alt="Klout Interactive Console" /></a>

 ## 1. Get an API key to make requests
-To use the API, you have to to register an "app," which allows you to get an API key.
+To use the API, you have to register an "app," which allows you to get an API key.
 Go to [My API Keys](http://developer.klout.com/apps/mykeys) page to register your app and get the keys.

 ## 2. Make requests for the resources you need